Everyone always loves to talk about risk management

 People skip over the qualitative risk factors because they’re so difficult to assess.
 What are the possible hidden mental well-being risks to your team members and personnel on any given project?
 You can’t measure them like you can with time and money.
 Not only that, people often want to hide them.
 However, if you don’t address them early on, you run the major risk of team burnout and high turnover.

 This leads to a decrease in team function, deviation from your project goals, and an increased likelihood of missed deadlines or worse, poor project implementation.
 Aren’t those the exact things you’re trying to avoid by having risk management strategies?

 If you’re not careful, risk management and assessment become a rote exercise of checking boxes.

 This leads to one of the worst things you can have in a company: team members who are present physically but completely checked out mentally and emotionally.
 This is almost worse than high turnover.
-At least if you when people choose to leave your organization, you have an opportunity to hire fresh, enthusiastic, albeit untrained, new personnel.
+At least if when people choose to leave your organization, you have an opportunity to hire fresh, enthusiastic, albeit untrained, new personnel.

-People who stay with a job and merely going through motions can create a negative sub-culture.
+People who stay with a job and merely going through the motions can create a negative sub-culture.
 One that has rapidly spread and taken down entire corporations.
 That’s why it’s imperative to include qualitative risk management in any project assessment.

 You, as a leader, need to keep a sharp eye on your team.
 Looking for signs of stress or burnout and heading them off at the pass before they become major roadblocks to project completion is, arguably, one of your most important tasks.